 For each prospect, you should determine an ask range.
 Of course, this will depend on their capacity to make a large gift and the level of their past giving will tell you something about their giving capacity, which you can look up in your donor database.
 However, there are many ways to do further prospect research to ensure you’re targeting the right donors.

 One of the easiest is to read through donor lists to other organizations, looking for familiar names.
-Another is to ask peers to provide insight about what they have done before.
+Another is to ask peers to provide insight into what they have done before.
 There are services, like WealthEngine, that are specifically designed for prospect research.

 To turn a high-capacity prospect into a campaign donor will require a personal connection, someone who can invite them to learn more and lead them toward the decision to make a major gift.
 That person might be a staff member who has a close personal relationship, but it is more often a peer, which brings us to the importance of your campaign volunteers.